Strong Medicine: Broadcast and release

-Reruns formerly airs on the American over-the-air network Start TV, and aired on GetTV on Mondays to Fridays starting on November 1, 2021.
-TeleXitos premiered the entire series on October 1, 2021, which will be dubbed in Spanish.
+The American over-the-air network Start TV currently airs the show, re-adding it on September 30, 2024, airing every morning at 6am ET.

 On January 10, 2006, Sony Pictures Home Entertainment released Strong Medicine: The Complete First Season, a 5-disc set.
+As of 2025, it's the only season to have a media release as no other seasons have been released on DVD.

-As of April 2021, the first two seasons of the show are available to watch on the free ad-supported streaming service Tubi in the United States, while the complete series is available to watch in Canada on CTV.ca's CTV Throwback hub.
+In April 2021, the first two seasons of the show were available to watch on the free ad-supported streaming service Tubi in the United States, but is no longer offered as of April 1, 2023.
+Sometime later in 2025, it has been re-added on Tubi and on The Roku Channel streaming service, and is streaming all six seasons, except for a few episodes are missing from seasons 5 and 6.
+The complete series was also available to watch in Canada on CTV.ca's CTV Throwback hub, until it was recently removed.

-Proposed First Response spinoff and international remake
+Proposed First Response spin-off and international remake

-Near the end of the 2004-2005 season, a special episode "First Response" aired, prominently featuring three new characters: Katie and Zack, both EMTs, and Dr. Vanessa Burke, head of the new Rittenhouse Trauma Center and adopted black sister of Katie.
-The TV Home website reports that this episode was meant as the pilot to a potential Strong Medicine spinoff series, Strong Medicine: First Response.
+Near the end of the 2004–2005 season, a special episode "First Response" aired, prominently featuring three new characters: Katie and Zack, both EMTs, and Dr. Vanessa Burke, head of the new Rittenhouse Trauma Center and adopted black sister of Katie.
+The TV Home website reports that this episode was meant as the pilot to a potential Strong Medicine spin-off series, Strong Medicine: First Response.
 Such a series would have been the first spin-off to an existing Lifetime original series.
 Lifetime did not order the new series into production after the ratings for the pilot were not what was expected.

 There was a Russian remake in 2012.